The Making of Teehan+Lax

 We wanted to offer an alternative to large agencies

-We moved away from regimented and predictive project management philosophies like PMP and large requirements driven projects.
+Another thing Geoff and I knew we wanted to do was move away from regimented and predictive project management philosophies like PMP.
+We had experienced the wastefulness of spending 3 months creating a requirements document that everyone would interpret differently.
 We wanted to get to design as quickly as possible.

 “We wanted to get to design as quickly as possible.”